ashishkumar-ds/retail-campaign-automation-with-n8n/README.md

-# Dunnhumby Retail Campaign Automation with n8n
+# Retail Campaign Automation with n8n

 > Part 2 of the Dunnhumby series.
 See [Part 1 — Retail Store Performance Analysis](https://github.com/ashishkumar-ds/dunnhumby-retail-performance) for the full analytical foundation.